GriffithUniLibrary/digital-tools-modular/content/activity-tableau.md

 4. Click `Edit colors`
 5. Select a palette from the `Palette` drop-down.
 I chose 'Red-Green Diverging'
 {% endcapture %}
-{% include card.md header="Sort and colour" text=text %}
+{% include card.html header="Sort and colour" text=text %}

 {% capture text %}
 Try playing around with a few more of the charts in the 'Show me' palette, or dragging different dimensions and measures into the **Row** and **Column** fields.
-You can even drop more than one measure into one of the fields, for a multivariate chart.{% endcapture %}
+You can even drop more than one measure into one of the fields, for a multivariate chart.
+{% endcapture %}
-{% include alert.md text=text color="success" %}
+{% include alert.html text=text color="success" %}